360macky/case-studies/site/posts/platkey.md

 #### Situation

-In order to achieve the Spotlight search, I needed to manipulate the DOM of the page.
+In order to achieve the Spotlight search feature, I needed to manipulate the DOM of the page.
 And I needed to do it in a way that does not affect the experience of the user by messing with the search functions, and preserving the accessibility and the UI established by Platzi.

 #### Solution